 Part of his speedy recovery is due to the fact that Mr. Jagger underwent a new type of heart valve surgery called TAVR (or Transcatheter Aortic Valve Replacement.)
 This is a minimally invasive procedure whereby the aortic valve (the one-way door that controls blood flow from the heart to the body) is replaced without cutting through the breast bone or putting a patient on a heart-lung machine.
 This 2-minute video illustrates what happens during TAVR:

-But the other reason Mick can bust a move after a very short recovery period is that he was otherwise healthy before going into the procedure.
+But the other reason Mick could bust a move after a very short recovery period is that he was otherwise healthy before going into the procedure.
 Jagger eats a healthy diet, jogs up to eight miles a day, and participates in activities like cycling, yoga, and meditation.

 Related: What works better than low-fat for a healthy heart?